stoplightio/spectral/README.md

 ### Creating a custom rule and ruleset example:

-Spectral has built-in set of functions, which you can write your own rules with.
+Spectral has a built-in set of functions, which you can write your own rules with.
 This example uses the `RuleFunction.PATTERN` to create a rule that checks that all property values are in snake case.

 ```javascript
 const { Spectral } = require("@stoplight/spectral");